cortexlabs/cortex/docs/deployments/batch-api/predictors.md

                 specified) merged with configuration passed in with Job Submission API.
-If there are conflicting keys, values in configuration specified in Job submission takes precedence. job_spec (optional): Dictionary containing the submitted job request and additional information such as the job_id.
+If there are conflicting keys, values in configuration specified in Job submission takes precedence. job_spec (optional): Dictionary containing the following fields:
+                "job_id": A unique ID for this job "api_name": The name of this batch API "config": The config that was provided in the job submission "workers": The number of workers for this job "total_batch_count": The total number of batches in this job "start_time": The time that this job started
         """
         pass